-Elizabeth Morton started her Internship in the Summer of 2017 and will continue through the 2017-2018 Season.
+Elizabeth Morton started her Internship in the Summer of 2017 and continued into the 2017-2018 Season.
 Elizabeth studies Theatre Arts and Public Relations/Strategic Communication at American University.
 Her two passions within theatre are costume design and public relations.
 She hopes to use public relations to bring more audiences to DC theatre, and/or study to receive an MFA in stage design and work in costumes.
 She hasn’t quite decided yet.
 She’s excited to work at Keegan where she can explore both her areas of interest, assisting with marketing and wardrobe projects.
 Elizabeth chose Keegan because of the intimate and community-based atmosphere where she feels she can really make an impact, even as an intern.

 Erica Pierce began working at Keegan in May and will be continuing her internship through the 2017-2018 Season!
 She was an Assistant Stage Manager for Big Fish and is also a teaching artist.
 She recently graduated from American University with a B.A in Theatre Performance.
 She is pursuing a career in Acting/Directing and hopes to return to school for her Masters so she can become a professor of Theatre.
 Erica chose Keegan Theatre because she wanted to find a small group of people who share similar career and life goals.
 Keegan allows her to pursue teaching, acting, and directing in a way that larger theatres might not.
 Having the option of exploring multiple concentrations in the theatre was appealing to her.
 She also loves working with children and felt that the Keegan PLAY-RAH-KA program fostered a creative and exciting opportunity for young theatre lovers.